In this article, you can read about ways to improve, enhance, or pimp your board games by upgrading your content and components.

 There are several ways the “pimping” can be done, but I’ve narrowed it down to two main categories, Content Enhancement, and Component Enhancement.
 Software and hardware, if you will.

 The most obvious way to get more content for your favorite board game is to buy an expansion, provided there’s one (or more) available.
 Expansions are roughly divided into mandatory (those that elevate the gameplay to a higher level) and optional (those that just add more things to do), and the overall added value can vary.
 Regular research steps apply, but since you’re a fan, you’ll probably just buy the expansion anyway.

 If the game received a newer, streamlined edition, a reprint, a compilation (deluxe or ultimate edition), collector’s edition (these usually include expansions, as well as premium components) you might want to consider upgrading.
-Or, if your copy has received a lot of wear and tear from hundreds of game hours with it, you can treat yourself with a new copy of the same game.
+Or, if your copy has received a lot of wear and tear from hundreds of game hours with it, you can treat yourself to a new copy of the same game.

 The world is a big place and if you have a favorite board game, it’s likely you’re not the only one.
 Go check a game’s page on BoardGameGeek and meet the real fans.
 Those who spend numerous hours creating fan-based content.
 Player aids, custom scenarios, game modes (solo modes being particularly popular), and even campaigns.

 It can be overwhelming to see what is available for certain titles and the quality can fluctuate.
 But if you have the patience, there’s a lot of useful material.